Local Whittle estimation of high-dimensional long-run variance and precision matrices: The choice of the shrinkage parameters and algorithms

 where $\mathbb{G}$ is the set of all $\widehat{P}_{\rho}$ estimated by \eqref{eq:Prholasso} over a range of $\rho$ and $\|P\|_0$ denotes the norm counting the number of non-zero elements in $P$.
 Furthermore, the criterion is indexed by a parameter $\gamma \in [0,1]$; see \cite{foygel2010extended} and \cite{chen2008extended} for the Bayesian interpretation of $\gamma$.
 Then, $\widehat{P}_{\rm eBIC}$ gives us a data-driven estimate of $\widehat{P}_{\rho}$ and the associated penalty $\rho$.

 In order to determine $\widehat{P}_{\rho}$ over a range of $\rho$ and the set $\mathbb{G}$, we consider an algorithm to compute the graphical local Whittle estimator for a given penalty parameter $\rho$.
 This algorithm is a natural extension of graphical LASSO algorithms for real symmetric covariance matrices to complex-valued Hermitian matrices.
 The generalization to complex-valued Hermitian matrices is necessary since the true precision matrix $P_{0}$ is possibly complex-valued.
 We propose a complex-valued alternating linearization method (ALM) which is a variation of alternating direction method of multipliers (ADMM) proposed in \cite{scheinberg2010sparse}.
-The ALM (Algorithm \ref{al:ALM}) solves the problem
+Our limited simulation study shows that the proposed method converges faster than the na\"ive ADMM algorithm.
+We also note that the complex-valued ADMM for SRD series was considered by \cite{jung2015graphical}.